 R2723 If in a wsdl:binding in a DESCRIPTION the use attribute on a contained wsoap11:fault element is present, its value MUST be "literal".
 CORE TESTABLE BP2406

-WSDL 1.1 Section 3.6 indicates that the use attribute of wsoap11:fault is required while in the schema the use attribute is defined as optional.
+[WSDL1.1] Section 3.6 indicates that the use attribute of wsoap11:fault is required while in the schema the use attribute is defined as optional.
 The Profile defines it as optional, to be consistent with wsoap11:body .

 Since the use attribute is optional, the Profile identifies the default value for the attribute when omitted.